Token-Cards

 💥 Legendary weapons or heroic actions

 They are your ultimate tools for overcoming danger, turning the tide, and creating unforgettable scenes.
-Every time you play one, the story bends in your favor.
+Every time you play one, the story bends in your favour.

 🧾 What’s on a Token Card?